 It’s important to realize that all insurance pairs up a financial value to certain levels of risk.
 Every one of us at aha insurance loves to lounge in a pool on a hot summer day, but occasionally people do have accidents.
 Most of the time it’s just your neighbour’s kid refusing to get out of the pool to go to the bathroom (watch out for those warm spots!), but sometimes the situation can be a bit more serious.

-This is part of your home liability insurance, which protects you from paying legal and medical fees in case someone gets hurt on your property.
-You know the drill to avoid those kinds of accidents:
+This is where your personal liability insurance coverage protects you.
+It steps in to pay the legal and medical fees in case someone gets hurt on your property and you are sued because of it.
+You know the drill to avoid those kinds of accidents, though:

 - Keep your gate fence locked when you’re not supervising the pool.